scriptkitties/fglt/_agora/book-01-the-tragedy-of-open-hardware.md

 [^rpi]: An 8GB variant of the Raspberry Pi 4 had recently been released: <https://www.raspberrypi.org/blog/8gb-raspberry-pi-4-on-sale-now-at-75/>
 [^rtl]: Register Transfer Level: <https://en.wikipedia.org/wiki/Register-transfer_level>
 [^ice]: The Lattice iCE line of FPGAs was one of the only FPGA families to have had its bitstream protocol reverse engineered.
-This enabled a fully FOSS toolchain to be produced, unlike any other in the notoriously proprietary space. <https://en.wikipedia.org/wiki/ICE_(FPGA)#Open_source>
+This enabled a fully free and open-source toolchain to be produced, unlike any other in the notoriously proprietary space. <https://en.wikipedia.org/wiki/ICE_(FPGA)#Open_source>